-There is an optional method for determining net earning from nonfarm self-employment, much like the method discussed above.
-You may use this optional method if you meet all of the following tests:
+There is an optional method for determining net earning from nonfarm self-employment, much like the method discussed earlier.
+A taxpayers may use this optional method if he or she meets all of the following tests:

-- 1. You are self-employed on a regular basis.
-This means that your actual net earnings from self-employment were \$400 or more in at least 2 of the 3 tax years before the one for which you use this method.
+- 1. He or she is self-employed on a regular basis.
+This means that his or her actual net earnings from self-employment were \$400 or more in at least 2 of the 3 tax years before the one for which this method was used.
 The net earnings can be from either farm or nonfarm earnings or both. - 2.
-You have used this method less than 5 years.
+He or she has used this method less than 5 years.
 (There is a 5-year lifetime limit.)
 The years do not have to be one after another. - 3.
-Your net nonfarm profits were less than \$1,733 and less than 72.189% of your gross nonfarm income.
+His or her net nonfarm profits were less than \$1,733 and less than 72.189% of gross nonfarm income.